COVID-19 is changing how our kamaʻāina live and work in Hawaiʻi.

 Phase 1: Stabilization: focuses on Healing Hawaiʻi by saving lives and flattening the curve in Hawaiʻi’s communities, and is informed by both the “Stay at Home and “Safer at Home” impact levels.
 During stabilization, low-risk businesses reopened.

 Phase 2: Reopening celebrates Hawaiʻi’s Kamaʻāina Economy and is informed by the “Act with Care” impact level.
-In this phase, the focus is on reconnecting Hawaiʻi’s local activities by safely sustaining the reopening of medium to high-risk businesses.
+In this phase, the focus is on reconnecting Hawaiʻi’s local activities by safely sustaining the reopening of medium to at increased risk businesses.
 The Reopening Phase also includes ongoing consideration regarding the 14-day inter-island travel quarantines.

 Phase 3: Long-term Recovery aims to Renew and Rebuild Hawaiʻi’s economy through a planning and policy discussion to incorporate transitional workforce modernization opportunities, support economic diversification initiatives, target the development of emerging industries, and advance long-term resilience planning.